FROSTFIRE SERPENT

 Performance & Optimization

-One of the most fun parts of this game is growing your serpent to extraordinary lengths.
-However, the game initially ran into some performance issues when the player reached greater lengths, such as a few hundred vertebrae.
-The one area in particular that had the biggest frame drops were when the player dropped or picked up large amounts of segments at a time.
+One of the most satisfying parts of the game is growing your serpent to extraordinary lengths.
+However, before optimization, the game's performance dropped significantly once the player reached length reached a few hundred segments.
+This was especially noticeable when the dropping or picking up many segments at once.

 The first step into investigating any performance issue is to use the profiler.
-I first started with investigating why dropping segments was so expensive.
-Taking a look at the profiler, I saw that a lot of it was being used for Physics Composite Collider calculations.
-Here's what happens when dropping 1000 vertebrae at once.
+Using Unity's profiler, I discovered the bottleneck came from Physics Composite Collider calculations.
+Here's what happened when dropping 1,000 segments at once.

 Similarly, picking up a large number of segments at a time also called heavy frame drops.
-Profiling quickly revealed this issue was due to a large number of instantiations.
-An obvious solution to this is to use an object pool.
-By preloading a lot of vertebrae at the start of the game, we can save time when adding a lot of segments by just adding pre-loaded segments instead of instantiating new ones.
+Profiling quickly revealed this to be from excessive instantiation.
+The fix here was straightforward: object pooling.
+By preloading a large number of vertebrae at the start of the game, we can simply reuse instead of instantiating on demand.

-Here's the profiler for dropping 1000 vertebrae at once.
-The top is without object pooling and the bottom is with object pooling.
+Here's a profiler comparison of dropping 1,000 vertebrae.
+The top shows without object pooling and the bottom shows with object pooling.